jesseduffield/jesseduffield.github.io/_posts/2021-9-7-Selection.md

 The more you think about selection bias, the more you learn about how the world functions.
 Why are there so many anti-wrinkle ads in those taboola links?
 Why are hidden sugars in food so common?
 Are localised crime stories by commercial news channels representative?
 By thinking about the underlying selection pressures at play, you can answer all these questions.

 Of course, your answers may be _wrong_ and you should verify them empirically.
 Maybe the COVID super-spreaders just had a busy day by coincidence.
 Maybe cats really do have an optimum falling height to allow for proper landing orientation.
-The point of considering selection bias is to generate more hypotheses to test, leading to deeper insight.
+The power of considering selection bias is that you can generate new hypotheses, some of which will prove correct (or at least account for a slice of the full explanation).

 Psychologically speaking, trying to explain everything with selection bias might give you a fatalistic impression that nobody improves, nothing changes, and everything you see is just concealed selection.
 I'm probably in that boat myself and need to move the needle in the other direction.
-But I suspect that the average person is on the other side of the spectrum, and that the world would be improved if more people recognised selection bias in the wild.
+But I suspect that the average person is on the other side of the spectrum, and that the world would be improved if more people learnt to spot selection bias in the wild.

 Thanks for reading, until next time!